-Premium VR comes at a cost β but that doesn't mean you can't get in on the action for a fraction of the price.
-All you need is a cheap-as-chips headset and that smartphone in your pocket.
+Premium VR, such as the HTC Vive or PlayStation VR, comes at a cost β but that doesn't mean you can't get in on the virtual reality action for a fraction of the price.
+There are standalone VR headsets on the horizon, but until then all you need is a cheap-as-chips headset and that smartphone in your pocket.

 Heavy hitters: The best VR headsets

-The original and most cost efficient, Google unleashed its Cardboard VR platform at I/O 2014 and then, 12 months later, revealed the all-new Cardboard design at I/O 2015.
-It features a simple three-step assembly procedure, a better control button and support for bigger smartphones of up to 6 inches.
+The original and most cost efficient, Cardboard features a simple three-step assembly procedure, a better control button and support for bigger smartphones of up to 6 inches.
 Interestingly, Google has opened up the platform to iOS developers as well.

 Read this: How does VR actually work?

 Cardboard is a low-cost, DIY virtual reality headset that anyone can build, but there are plenty of third party alternatives out there from the likes of DodoCase.
 In fact, a quick search online reveals you can get one for as little as $5.
 Just look for the Works with Cardboard badge.
 The official one costs a little bit more.

 Like the Google Daydream View, the Merge VR Goggles opt for a soft material rather than the hard plastic most affordable VR goggles are made out of.
 Specifically, the Goggles are made out of a soft and flexible foam, which is not only extremely comfortable to wear but will protect your phone in case you're clumsy.